- Become a Lawyer

 Moreover, the CLFL will not necessarily raise the total professional liability levy (Part A Levy plus CLFL) paid by Subscribers practicing in civil litigation.
 This is one of the benefits of the CLFL for those Subscribers, as opposed to simply increasing the Part A Levy for all Subscribers practicing in civil litigation.

 Will ALIA adjust the amount of the CLFL if the revenue collected differs greatly from the amount required to deal with civil litigation matters?

 ALIA continuously monitors indemnity program data, including losses by practice area.
 This data will help inform the analysis of financial results at the end of the two-year pilot project, and necessary adjustments may be made at that time.
-Adjustments could also be made annually when ALIA’s Board of Directors sets the annual base levy (Part A and Part B).
-This is consistent with the practice in other provinces with similar levies.
+Adjustments could also be made annually when ALIA’s Board of Directors set the annual base levy (Part A and Part B), consistent with the practice in other provinces with similar levies.

 How will ALIA help Subscribers determine what filings must be reported and interpret the exemptions from the CLFL?

 How will the CLFL deal with multiple lawyers working on a single litigation file in a firm or multiple firms working for multiple parties?

 A detailed list of scenarios can be found in the CLFL Information Chart.
 While the CLFL will be charged per filing of a commencement or response document, there may be examples where more than one Subscriber would be charged in commencing or responding to an action.
-For example, if more than one Subscriber in a firm is working for the same party to the litigation in respect of filing the statement of claim, only one CLFL would be charged; however, if multiple plaintiffs are represented by different Subscribers in different firms, a Subscriber in each firm would be charged.
+For example, if more than one Subscriber in a firm is working for the same party to the litigation in respect of filing the statement of claim, only one CLFL would be charged.
+However, if different Subscribers represent multiple plaintiffs in different firms, a Subscriber in each firm would be charged.
 Subscribers and firms will be responsible for determining which Subscriber is responsible for the filing.
 For more information on how reporting and payment will be made, please see the FAQ above titled “How will civil litigation filings be reported and the CLFL paid?”.